- Written by Bhupinder Thakur

 - Posted on 9月 12, 2024

-The AGM for ECMP feature allows monitoring the number of packets and bytes going through each members of the configured ECMP groups on the system, with a high time resolution.
-Once enabled, the feature will collect data for the specified duration, write it to the specified files on the system’s storage, then stop.
+The AGM for ECMP feature allows monitoring the number of packets and bytes going through each member of the configured ECMP group on the system, with a high time resolution.

 - Written by John Schimmel